We use cookies to help provide you with the best possible online experience.

 Next Patient Participation Group Meeting

-Attendees: Dr An Poelvoorde (GP), Kajal Shah (Practice Manager), Ruth dar (PPG Member), David Scanlon (PPG Member), Louise Sless (PPG Member), Lurleen Johnson (PPG Member), Danica Stefanovic (PPG Member), Neil Taub (PPG Member).
+Attendees: Dr An Poelvoorde (GP), Kajal Shah (Practice Manager), Ruth dar (PPG Member), Louise Sless (PPG Member), Danica Stefanovic (PPG Member), Kusam Pal (PPG Member), Michael Adeyeye (PPG Member), David Freedman (PPG Member), David Scanlon (PPG Member).

 Minutes from the last meeting